 Health Sciences First Year (HSFY) is:

-- The first year for the five professional programmes: Dentistry, Medical Laboratory Science, Medicine, Pharmacy, and Physiotherapy
+- The first year for five of the professional programmes: Dentistry, Medical Laboratory Science, Medicine, Pharmacy, and Physiotherapy

 - An excellent way to begin a degree in Biomedical Science or any of the broad range of biological sciences